Losing a leg was not a deterrent for 200m champion Rajesh | www.lokmattimes.com

 The personal life of Rajesh, who practices under the supervision of Nitin Choudhary at the Sai Center in Gandhinagar (Gujarat), is full of such incidents that would make anyone sigh, but he never considered himself an object of pity.
 Rajesh wants to register his name in history.

-Asked if he was disabled by birth, Rajesh said, “No, I am not disabled by birth.
+When asked whether he was disabled by birth, Rajesh said, "No, I am not disabled by birth.
 I was born a normal child but due to an infection in my legs, I had to undergo treatment.
 While giving the injection, the needle broke in my leg and the poison spread due to this.
-Then, following the advice of my parents, the doctors amputated my leg to save my life,” recalled Rajesh of his agony.
+Then, following the advice of my parents, the doctors amputated my leg to save my life," Rajesh recalled his agony.

 According to Rajesh, "Life seemed normal after getting an artificial leg but then my parents separated with mutual consent.
 We did not get anyone's support.
 My twin brother and I were forced to live with our grandfather and grandmother.
 My grandfather raised us by driving an auto."